Nicole Kelley - Owner & Director

 Robert Mulrey graduated from the University of the Arts in Philadelphia with his BFA in Dance.
 Robbie has been a soloist for several dance companies including Ballet Magique, Lula Washington Dance Theatre, Louise Reichlin and Dancers, JADD Co., Nannette Brodie Dance Co. and Impulse Dance Company.
 He has been in numerous theatrical productions such as Gentlemen Prefer Blondes 1st National Tour, Alice In Wonderland International Tour, Aida Los Angeles/Palm Beach Opera, and West Side Story.
 Robbie has also had the opportunity to dance all over the Carribean with Holland America Cruise Line.
 He has been on faculty at Jeannette Neill Dance Studio, Boston Ballet, JAWS, as well as many others.
 Over the past several years he has traveled coast to coast to choreograph award winning pieces at various studios.
 Robbie has been a director, judge, and master teacher for numerous dance competitions throughout the US and Canada.
 He also sets choreography on Companies and Universities across the US.
 Recently he was head of the Jazz program for the Alvin Ailey Summer Camp and has had the opportunity to judge for the hit shows "Dance Moms" and "Dance Moms Miami".
 Robbie was a featured judge in Dance Magazine's "Spotlight on Competition" section in October 2011.
 Currently Robbie is expressing his love for education as a professor in the dance department at Dean College in Franklin, MA.

 Sheanah started dancing at the age of two and instantly fell in love with it.
 She competed with dance throughout her school years, made it to the NBA Celtics Dancers final audition in 2011, then continued with competitive dance cheer at Bridgewater State University.
 She graduated with a Bachelors in Early Childhood Education and English.
 Sheanah not only mentored at Rhythm Dance Company her senior year, but continued to work with RDC throughout her college experience.
-She is extremely excited to get involved in a greater capacity combining her love for teaching, dance, and children as part of the RDC Faculty this year.
+She has combined her love for teaching, dance, and children as part of the RDC Faculty the past two years and looks forward to more.

 Miss Alison Alison has been dancing since the age of three.
 Alison danced competitively through high school and continued her passion for dance by being a member of the UMass Amherst Stage Crew Dance Team.
 She has had the amazing opportunity to grow up with her extended "dance family" and has continued to have these wonderful people in her life.
 She is a graduate of The University of Massachusetts/ Amherst.
-She currently is pursuing a Master's Degree in Public Administration and working for The American Diabetes Association.
+She has a Master's Degree in Public Administration and is continuing her education to become a registered nurse.
+She has brought all of her passions together.